What is Sensitive Data and How Should I Protect It?

 If exposed, these types of information could lead to dangerous repercussions for the individuals to whom they are attributed.
 This is why sensitive data necessitates a higher bar of data security and privacy than other types of information.

-Sensitive Data vs. Personal Data: What’s the Difference?
+Sensitive data vs. personal data: What’s the difference?

 We know that sensitive data can reveal information about an individual that they would likely not want publicly available.
 How, then, does it differ from personal data?
 Where is the line between information that is simply “personal” and that which is vulnerable enough to be deemed “sensitive?”

 NIST defines personal data as “Information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other information that is linked or linkable to a specific individual.”
-Similarly, the GDPR’s definition is “any information which are related to an identified or identifiable natural person.”
-In each case, we see that personal data is a broader category of information about an individual that could be used to identify them.

 Sensitive data is a more refined categorization of personal information.
 Think of it this way: geometrically speaking, every square also technically fits the definition of a rectangle.
 However, not every rectangle can be categorized as a square.
 In the same way, sensitive data can fall under the broader umbrella of personal data, but not all personal data is going to be delicate enough to be called sensitive.